Killers0992/TwitchVrcAvatarOSC/README.md

 # Some information

 Latest working build of bot: [Download](https://github.com/Killers0992/TwitchVrcAvatarOSC/suites/5353651697/artifacts/167582792)

+- Channel ID can be found while viewing own channel like https://www.twitch.tv/killers0992 and then inspecting page and finding "data-room-id"="<VALUE>" and cope value into config.

 - You can get oauth token for current logged in account on twitch via link https://www.twitchapps.com/tmi/